 The Same Instinct

 Different mediums.
-The same pursuit of presence, energy, and human connection.
+The same pursuit.

 Select works are available for acquisition.